 Who We Are

 The Madoc Quartet: four accomplished string players with a passion for chamber music and the desire to share that passion with contemporary audiences.
-MQ's debut concert series, "The All Terrain Tour, 2020," sponsored by the Quinte Society for Chamber Music, was an unmitigated success, earning accolades for excellence in performance and a warm, inviting presentation style.
+MQ's debut concert series, "The All Terrain Tour 2020," sponsored by the Quinte Society for Chamber Music, was an unmitigated success, earning accolades for excellence in performance and a warm, inviting presentation style.
 Committed to finessing the traditional string quartet repertoire and exploring new music by modern composers, recent performances include the premiere of a new work by Canadian Jacques Marchand scored specifically for this ensemble.
 MQ leader Sebastian Sallans says, "Canadian composers are writing the music for our time.
 The String Quartet is a sonorous, versatile and stunningly beautiful instrument for which the great composers wrote their best music.
 We want everyone to be able to hear and enjoy chamber music at its best.”
 Exciting performances can be expected from this ensemble of exceptional musicians.

-Violinist Sebastian Sallans appears regularly as concert master / associate concert master and orchestral musician with the Niagara Symphony, Sudbury Symphony Orchestra, the North-Bay Symphony Orchestra (principle 2nd) the l’Orchestre symphonique régional Abitibi-Témiscamingue and other orchestras across the GTA, Ontario and Quebec.
+Violinist Sebastian Sallans appears regularly as concert master / associate concert master and orchestral musician with the Niagara Symphony, Sudbury Symphony Orchestra, the North-Bay Symphony Orchestra (principal 2nd) the l’Orchestre symphonique régional Abitibi-Témiscamingue and other orchestras across the GTA, Ontario and Quebec.
 Versatile and innovative, Sallans is a founding member of the Madoc Quartet, the piano trio, Driveshaft with pianist Todd Yaniw, the 6ix Quartet and jazz hybrid, Das Trio.
 His solo performance credits include appearances in the GTA, across the Quinte Region, and recitals in Salzburg, Austria.
 Collaborators include Canadian composers Patricia Moorehead, Andy Slade and Jacques Marchand.

 A graduate of the University of Toronto's Violin Performance Bachelor of Music program, Sebastian studied under Mark Skazinetsky (TSO), Jonathan Crowe (TSO) Karoli Sziladi (NACO), Michael Frischenschlager (Salzburg Mozarteum), Andrew Wan (OSM) and Victor Dernovski (l'Orchestre Symphonique de Mulhouse) and continues to pursue advanced instruction.
 He enjoys fiddle music, learning his tunes as a child from his grandfather, Bill Sallans and Ottawa Valley legend, Bruce Wilson.
 Artistic Director of the Quinte Society for Chamber Music Sebastian promotes classical music culture across rural Ontario.